Very important things to Know Before Moving to Australia

 To put this into outlook and as a matter of fact, the gap between Perth and Sydney is more than the gap between Portugal and Ukraine.
 Indeed Australia is BIG!, so prepare a decent amount of energy and time to supply if you want to see the whole country.

 2 Obtain a visa before moving

-As at now there are different types of visa available which include holiday visa, work visa, skilled migration visa and others.
+As of now, there are different types of visas available which include holiday visas, work visas, skilled migration visas, and others.

-There are also test of points for some visa, hence, before submitting an application you may need to clarify that your job type is on the skilled occupation roll.
-Usually, some visa can be enormous, so I advise that you prepare for the cost of a visa.
+There are also test of points for some visas, hence, before submitting an application you may need to clarify that your job type is on the skilled occupation roll.
+Usually, some visas can be enormous, so I advise that you prepare for the cost of a visa.

 3. Smoking cigarettes in Australia?

-With the aim of preventing its citizens from smoking, the Australian government made the cost of cigarettes intensively exorbitant.
-If you buy a cigarette over there, you pay a sum of USD$0.7 tax which is one of the world’s highest tobacco duties.
+Intending to prevent its citizens from smoking, the Australian government made the cost of cigarettes intensively exorbitant.
+If you buy a cigarette over there, you pay a sum of $0.7 tax which is one of the world’s highest tobacco duties.
 Yes, really.

-The Australian government does not really want its citizens to smoke.
-They have as well proposed to increase the price of a pack of cigarette to $40 by September 2020!.
+The Australian government does not want its citizens to smoke.
+They have as well proposed to increase the price of a pack of cigarettes to $40 by September 2020!.

 [See Also: HOW TO WORK REMOTELY FROM NIGERIA]

 Walking on the left seems more like a very sensible regulation but it is also surprising that most counties have not embraced it.
 Of course, you may probably be aware that Aussies drive on the left, but are you aware that they also walk on the left?.
 It is not a crime to walk on the right, but when you do, the people around you at that moment will begin to think you are abnormal.
 So, stay on the left while walking.